 Although terrifying febrile seizures do not cause long term damage, however, just to be safe, a full medical evaluation is required if your child experiences one.

 Inflammation is an important part of the immune response, if you cut yourself and debris gets into the cut your body initiates healing through inflammation by increasing blood circulation and mobilizing our fighter cells, transporting them to the site of infection.
 The white blood cells and the chemicals that they produce play a pivotal immunological role and the inflammatory molecules create pathways that trigger a cascade of events that are integral to the healing process.
 The area appears tender and painful to touch as the inflammation exerts pressure on the surrounding nerves, triggering a pain response in the brain.
 By administering anti-inflammatory drugs it may relieve the pain, but it reduces the inflammation and prevents the body from effectively clearing the infection.
-In severe situations anti-inflammatory drugs may offer much needed temporary relief, but we need to be aware of the drugs ability to impede healing and use them sparingly.
+In severe situations anti-inflammatory drugs are necessary as they offer much needed temporary relief, but we need to be aware of the drugs ability to impede healing and use them sparingly.

 Swollen Lymph Nodes